 Although underwriting has tightened, credit for home purchases and renovations is readily available.
 Conventional lenders, particularly local banks, have mortgages to lend at unusually low rates.
 There are also a number of first time homebuyer mortgages available.
-MassHousing offers loans up to 100% of the property market value.
+MassHousing offers loans up to 100% of the property market value to low-and moderate-income buyers.
 MassHousing loans are targeted to single family homes, condominiums and small multifamily properties (less than 4 units) at prices from \$125,000 to more than \$400,000, very much the strike zone for property for sale in the Bridge Street Neck neighborhood.